Photo by Scovad from Getty Images Pro via Canva.com

 Professional staging helps preserve a home’s value at appraisal.
 Staging identifies and addresses basic maintenance, repair, and cosmetic issues, including replacing outdated fixtures or appliances with energy-efficient ones.
 This improves or at least protects the overall value of the home.

-Need more inspiration?
+Need home DIY home staging inspiration?
 Try the tips in Showcase Your Home Like an Agent.

 Choose the Staging Services You Need

-When it comes to preparing a home for sale, the seller can complete much of the basic work, but hiring a professional adds a level of polish that most homeowners cannot achieve on their own.
+While the seller can complete much of the essential work when preparing a home for sale, hiring a professional adds a level of polish that most homeowners cannot achieve on their own.
 Professional stagers have specialized training, experience, and knowledge about what design features help a home sell.

-Even when sellers decide to do the work themselves and sell their home as a For Sale By Owner (FSBO) , advice from a professional stager can help you make strategic choices about which updates to make to get a better return on their home improvement investment.
+Even when sellers decide to do the work themselves and sell their home as a For Sale By Owner (FSBO), advice from a professional stager can help you make strategic choices about which updates to make to get a better return on your home improvement investment.

-The specific services professional stagers offer varies, but they generally fall into the following categories:
+The specific services professional stagers offer vary, but they generally fall into the following categories.

 Professional Staging Advice

-This option gives sellers the most control over staging costs because they do the work themselves with their choice of products at their own pace.
+This option gives sellers the most control over staging costs.
+Sellers do the work themselves, at their own pace, and with their choice of products.

 Virtual Staging

-Unlike traditional staging, virtual staging does not make any actual changes to the home itself, so at showings, buyers will see the house in its unstaged state, and the maintenance and repairs commonly addressed during physical staging may not be done.
+Unlike traditional staging, virtual staging does not actually change the home.
+Therefore, buyers see the house in its unstaged state at showings, and the maintenance and repairs commonly addressed during physical staging may not be completed.

 Targeted Staging

 When the staging budget is limited, but the seller prefers a professionally staged look, targeted, or "impact," staging is an option.
 The service focuses on specific rooms, involves a few hours of styling, or involves renting packages of accessories for a predetermined staging period.
-Stagers often charge for these services as a flat fee, so costs are predictable for sellers.
+Stagers often charge a flat fee for these services, so costs are predictable for sellers.

 Full-Service Staging

 This comprehensive service provides the "biggest bang for the buck" and addresses all areas of the home.
-Home stagers often recommend full service for homes where the colors, fixtures, furnishings, and accessories are very taste-specific or outdated and need substantial refinement or replacement to appeal to today’s buyers.
+Home stagers often recommend full service for homes whose colors, fixtures, furnishings, and accessories are taste-specific or outdated and need substantial refinement or replacement to appeal to today’s buyers.

 For vacant homes, full-service staging often involves renting furniture and accessories to create a model home look, which gives buyers a better sense of decorating possibilities, suggests room uses, and provides a point of reference regarding room size and scale.